MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 # Introduction to Android work profile

-A work profile is set up on an Android device to separate work apps and data from personal apps and data.
+A work profile separates the work-related data from the personal data on your enrolled device.
 The work profile lives on a separate part of the device so that your personal things stay private and unaffected by work.
 In this article, you'll learn how to:

 * Find your work profile.
 * Tell the difference between work apps and personal apps.